jag3773/FreeNAS-Change-Logging/README.md

 Boot messages will likely not appear in the messages log anymore, since the persistent storage device is usually mounted toward the end of the boot process.
-To see this messages on a running system you can always run `dmesg`.
+To see these messages on a running system you can always run `dmesg`.

 This script also disables the periodic emails that are enabled by default.
 The output of these scripts is redirected to your log directory, into